Sandra Lee Fewer

-Sandra Lee Fewer (李麗嫦) (born 1956 or 1957) is an American politician who served as a member of the San Francisco Board of Supervisors representing Supervisorial District 1 during the years 2017-2021.
-It includes the neighborhoods of Inner Richmond, Central Richmond, Outer Richmond, Lone Mountain, Golden Gate Park, Lincoln Park, and University of San Francisco.
+Sandra Lee Fewer (李麗嫦) (born 1956 or 1957) is an American politician who served as a member of the San Francisco Board of Supervisors for District 1 from the years 2017 to 2021.
+District 1 includes the neighborhoods of Richmond, Lone Mountain, Sea Cliff, Presidio Terrace and parts of Golden Gate Park.

 Early life and education

 Fewer is a fourth-generation Chinese American, and a San Francisco native.
 Fewer attended City College of San Francisco before earning a Bachelor of Arts in justice administration and a Master of Public Administration from Golden Gate University.

 Career

 Fewer was elected to the San Francisco Board of Education in 2008 and served for eight years.
 She was elected president of the school board in 2014.

 From 2001 to 2009, Fewer served as a director for Coleman Advocates for Children and Youth.
 In June 2016, Fewer was elected to the San Francisco Democratic Party County Central Committee as the fourth highest vote getter in District 19, eleven places ahead of her main opponent in the District 1 race, Marjan Philhour.

 Fewer was elected as the District 1 representative of the San Francisco Board of Supervisors in November 2016, replacing supervisor Eric Mar, who had reached his term limit.
 She was sworn in on January 8, 2017, becoming the first female supervisor of the Richmond district.
 Her election created a female majority on the Board of Supervisors for the first time in 20 years.
 Fewer opted not to run for re-election, retiring from the Board of Supervisors at the conclusion of her term in January, 2021.